VuongNM/study/readme.md

 "In the first stage, studies, pensieri, small-scale wax or clay models.
 They could be altered or revised."

-Michelangelo on Effort and Rapidity in Art
-Author(s): Robert J. Clements
+in Michelangelo on Effort and Rapidity in Art, by Robert J. Clements